SuadeLabs/fire/documentation/properties/type.md

 *Needs definition*

 ### struct_note
-The [FCA](https://www.fca.org.uk/consumers/structured-products) defines structured notes as:
-> a type of fixed-term investment where the amount you earn depends on the performance of a specific market (such as the FTSE 100) or specific assets (such as shares in individual companies)
+Structure notes shall comprise contracts with embedded derivatives that are not covered bonds, asset backed securities, or classified as convertible compound financial instruments.
+They are a type of fixed-term investment where the amount you earn depends on the performance of a specific market (such as the FTSE 100) or specific assets (such as shares in individual companies).(https://www.fca.org.uk/consumers/structured-products)

 ### spv_mortgages, spv_other
 A special purpose vehicle is a separate legal entity created to fulfil a certain purpose for the parent.